 Any one of us may have concern about sharing space with folk who are singing, and so the balcony has been designated a “no singing” zone.
 Please do not sing in the balcony, even if you are the only person seated there.
 By the way, during any song, feel free to hum, speak the words of the songs, meditate as you listen, stand, … sway…clap, etc.

 We limit the items that are passed hand to hand during worship, including offering baskets.
 Money gifts/offerings remain a welcome way to participate in the ministry of our local church, our denomination, and the good work of specific charitable organizations operating in our area.
 You will have access to a basket where any offerings can be placed while you are at worship.

 * No offering – no problem.
-Your presence with us is an offering, and we are thankful for it.
+Your presence at worship is an offering, and we are thankful for it.